 For businesses located in the First District, the proposed plans might have a number of effects.
 Employees are not permitted to enter the First District with their private vehicles.
 How company-owned parking spaces for employees are handled is not entirely clear at the moment.
 Staff driving to work in the downtime of public transport between 24:00 and 05:30 is permitted to enter the inner city by the exception list as shown in table 1.

 Loading activity will be permitted between 06:00 and 18:00 on working days and between 06:00 and 13:00 on Saturdays, allowing the resupplying of local businesses.
 Time-sensitive supplies like perishable food or medicines are permitted on Sundays as well.
 For businesses conducting service work in the First District, entrance is also permitted.
 For loading work, the plans might even be beneficial.
-Hagen et al. find that in Oslo delivery drivers named a lack of sites for loading as one pressing matter.
+Hagen et al. found out that in Oslo delivery drivers named a lack of sites for loading as one pressing matter.
 A reduction of parking spaces in the First District might allow a widening of such zones.

 The plans for a car-free inner city will impact commerce and gastronomy in the First District in different ways.
 One effect is that customers from outside without a special permit will not be able to reach their destination by vehicle.
 This might result in a lower number of customers.
 On the other hand, a reduction of car traffic might lead to a higher quality of stay, resulting in a higher number of pedestrians and ensuing higher footfall and sales.
 The scale of these effects is disputed, but Wylie states that in most cases, business went up after traffic reduction measures.
 However, this effect is not identical for all kinds of businesses.
 Restaurants and cloth retail might profit, while shops selling “daily goods” may endure losses.